- You can bulk delete emails on Gmail using the web, as the mobile app does not work well for this purpose.

 After you enter the sender’s address, you will see the option to specify the subject of the emails you are trying to delete.
 I have found this option to be a bit of a hassle as you won’t know the subject of most junk emails.

-So, next, move on to specify those annoying words like “discounts” and “offers” that these promotional emails contain.
+For an effective search, use words like “discounts” and “offers” that these promotional emails usually contain.
 Enter these words in the ‘Has the words‘ box.
 If you can specify the words that these emails will not have, you can go ahead and do that in the Doesn’t have panel.
 That will further narrow down your search.

 Delete Emails By Date Range